muhsin12/ngrx-9/README.md

 `pm install`- for dependencie installation

-`g serve --open`for compiling and running the project
+`ng serve --open`for compiling and running the project

 #CLIVersion